 Structural movement

 Repair category 1

-Notes There was no obvious evidence of significant movement noted within the limitations of my inspection.
+Notes There was no obvious evidence of significant movement noted within the limitations of the inspection.

 Dampness, rot and infestation

 Repair category 1

-Notes There was no obvious evidence of significant dampness, rot or wood boring insect infestation.
-Damp meter readings were taken at random, in accessible areas throughout the property and moisture levels were found to be within an acceptable range.
-A damp proof course is evident within the facing brickwork to the front elevation.
+Notes There was no obvious evidence of significant dampness, rot or wood boring insect infestation within the limitations of the inspection.

 Chimney stacks

 Repair category -

-Notes Not applicable.
+Notes N/A

-Roofing including roof space Repair category 2 Notes Typical weathering is evident to tilework, which appears original and there is also an accumulation of moss growth in places.
-Sections of cement fill at verges are cracked and weathered.
+Roofing including roof space

+Repair category 2

+Notes Typical weathering is evident to tilework, which appears original, and there is also an accumulation of moss growth in places.
+There was, however, no evidence of staining within the roof space to suggest water penetration.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-Boarding to the verges may contain asbestos based materials.
-See information on Asbestos in the limitations of inspection section above.
-A degree of staining and condensation were noted to roof timbers.
-Within the
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.